 What is student life and culture like at Michigan Ross?

-Ross is a true community [D.4 Diversity], tucked into a corner of the University of Michigan campus.
+Ross is a true community, tucked into a corner of the University of Michigan campus.
 The Ross MAcc program breaks Ross down one step further into a wonderful community of graduate students who develop together over the course of the program.
-Beyond the curriculum, our highly active student organizations [D.3 Student Clubs & Organizations] create great social and professional opportunities, and Ross hosts speakers and events of special interest to students.
-Beyond Ross, the University of Michigan - rated as the best campus cultural environment in the United States - offers a wonderful array of options [E.5 Ann Arbor] for leisure time, from big-time athletics and recreational facilities to museums and lectures.
+Beyond the curriculum, our highly active student organizations create great social and professional opportunities, and Ross hosts speakers and events of special interest to students.
+Beyond Ross, the University of Michigan - rated as the best campus cultural environment in the United States - offers a wonderful array of options for leisure time, from big-time athletics and recreational facilities to museums and lectures.
 When you go home at night, you walk through a pleasant and safe college town - a town synonymous with higher education but with the options of a major city.

 Is there a student organization for MAccs?

 Yes!
 The MAcc Student Association is chaired by an elected board of MAcc students who serve to nurture academic achievement, encourage career building opportunities, provide a social outlet for students and make a difference through philanthropy.
 The board is elected at MAcc Orientation each year and also has a representative on the Graduate Day Council.
 The MAcc Student Association is a wonderful leadership opportunity and a great way to get to know fellow students.

 Where can I find information about Ross student clubs and organizations?

 You can learn more about Ross student clubs and organizations by visiting the Clubs & Organizations page

 Where can I find information about Ann Arbor?